riboflavin/test-framer-sync/integrate/how-to-record-a-whatsapp-call.md

 description: Learn multiple methods for recording WhatsApp calls on Android and iOS, understand legal requirements, troubleshoot common issues, and discover how to use professional tools like Circleback.ai for call recording.
 ---

-How to record a WhatsApp call
+# How to record a WhatsApp call

-## Summary

 This article covers different methods for recording WhatsApp calls, including third-party apps for Android, built-in screen recording features for both iOS and Android, and external recording options.
 It explains important legal considerations around consent laws and discusses practical applications.
 The article also covers troubleshooting common recording issues and ethical considerations, while highlighting how tools like Circleback.ai can help with professional call recording needs.